FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 * **Normal Flow**:
   1. The conference staff presses the button to add a new conference to the app.
   2. The conference staff  types the conference information.
-  3. The conference staff inserts a set of multiple choice questions
+  3. The conference staff inserts a set of multiple choice questions.
-* **Alternative Flows and Exceptions**:

 ### User stories